Logical CONNECTIVES

 ¬Q I am rejected

-2. Connectives in logic and in language
+3. Connectives in logic and in language

-TV installation only if it works translated as P → W
+I will only pay you for your TV installation only if it works — translated as P → W

-Your installation does not work translated as ¬W
+Your installation does not work — translated as ¬W

-So I will not pay you translated as ¬P
+So I will not pay you — translated as ¬P

-(ii) Natural language connectives do not connect propositions in the way logical connectives do.
+(ii) Natural language connectives do not connect propositions in the way that logical connectives do.
 The former can be said to be between the two propositions, whereas the latter are syntactically attached to the second proposition.
 Logical connectives and natural language connectives have two different syntaxes.

 the path was dark, yet I slowly found my way (google)

-Nonetheless, in:
+Still, in:

 It is good, yet it could be improved (d.c, Yet)

-First, this apparently crystal clear reasoning is loaded with implicit knowledge, such as “apples are fruits”, “oranges are fruits” and that “no orange is an apple”: “three citrus fruits and two oranges” sum up as five fruits only if none of the mentioned three citrus fruits is an orange.
+First, this seemingly crystal-clear reasoning is loaded with implicit knowledge, such as “apples are fruits,” “oranges are fruits,” and that “no orange is an apple”.
+“Three citrus fruits and two oranges” sum up as five fruits only if none of the mentioned three citrus fruits is an orange.

 (v) Logical connectives capture only a small part of the linguistic role played by natural language connectives.
-The connector “&”requires only that the conjoined clauses are true.
+The connector “&”requires only that the conjoined clauses be true.
 This property is common to many ordinary words, and, but, yet … and to all concessive words:

 The circumstances which render the compound true are always the same, viz. joint truth of the two components, regardless of whether ‘and’, ‘but’ or ‘although’ is used.
 Use of one of these words rather than another may make a difference in naturalness of idiom and may also provide some incidental evidence to what is going on in the speaker’s mind, but it is incapable of making the difference between truth and falsehood of the compound.
 The difference in meaning between ‘and’, ‘but’, and ‘although’ is rhetorical, not logical.
 Logical notation, unconcerned with rhetorical distinctions, expresses conjunction uniformly.
 (Quine 1959, p.
 40-41)